How it works

 4. The cycle completes

 When the last class is attended, the beads turn to gold.
-The chapter is done — and only now does a fee fall due.
+The chapter is done.
+Only now does a fee fall due.

 Chapter complete

-The family is notified in plain language: the cycle is finished and the fee is due.
-No surprises, no maths to argue.
+The family gets a simple message: the cycle is finished and the fee is due.
+No surprises.

 Fee due